 - Saag Paneer

-- FRIDGE – Store the leftovers in an airtight container; cooked rice keeps in the fridge for 5-7 days.
+- Refrigerate: Store the leftovers in an airtight container for 5-7 days.

-- FREEZER – Allow the dish to cool completely, and add it to a freezer-safe bag or container.
-Basmati rice will freeze for up to 6 months.
-When you’re ready to eat it, defrost it in the fridge.
+- Freeze: Let the dish cool completely, and transfer it to a freezer-safe bag or container.
+Basmati rice freezes for 6 months.

-- REHEAT – Warm rice in the microwave or stove-top.
+- Reheat: Warm the rice in the microwave or stove-top.

 How should I prepare basmati rice?